jruels/az-databricks-adf/Day1/Lab4.md

 This section will replace the manual steps in the original lab instructions with Python code to create a pipeline within ADF.

 1. Open a terminal (on Windows, “Command Prompt” or “PowerShell”).
-2. Run `jupyter notebook` or open your notebook in VS Code.
+2. Run `jupyter notebook` or open VS Code.
-3. Create a new Notebook and give it a name
+3. Create a new Notebook and give it a name.
+If you are using VS Code, you can create a new file with the `.ipynb` extension in your solution directory.
+4. **NOTE:** VS Code might prompt you to install python extensions and IPyKernel in order to run the notebook successfully.
-4. Add the code below to your notebook cells
+5. Add the code below to your notebook cells

 ```python
 from azure.identity import DefaultAzureCredential